AhsanAyaz/workshop-p2p-with-firebase-and-gemini/README.md

 ## 📜 License & Attribution

-This workshop was created for **TensorFlow User Group Islamabad - AI Study Jams Day 3**.
+This workshop was created for **AI Workshop: Firebase & Gemini Code Assist**.

 Feel free to:
 - ✅ Use this material for learning